CyTube/cytu.be-policies/terms-of-use.md

     clearly and visibly marked to inform users that the donation is supporting the channel and not the website as a whole.

+**Note:** In addition to these guidelines, please refer to the [channel takedown policy](channel-takedowns.md) for details about how reported content is handled.
+Please read this before complaining about your channel being unfairly banned.

 ## Bot Behavior

 Non-human users (bots) are allowed on the website, provided they comply with